nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_scan.rst

 Scanning module configuration
 =============================

-The |ble_scan| relies on :ref:`nrf_bt_scan_readme` to perform Bluetooth scanning.
+The |ble_scan| relies on the :ref:`nrf_bt_scan_readme` library to perform Bluetooth scanning.
-The |ble_scan| selects :kconfig:option:`CONFIG_BT_SCAN` and :kconfig:option:`CONFIG_BT_SCAN_FILTER_ENABLE`.
+The module selects :kconfig:option:`CONFIG_BT_SCAN` and :kconfig:option:`CONFIG_BT_SCAN_FILTER_ENABLE`.
-Apart from that the following default values are applied:
+Apart from that, the following default values are applied:

 * :kconfig:option:`CONFIG_BT_SCAN_NAME_CNT` is set to ``2``.
-  By default, nRF Desktop dongle connects to peripherals that are either keyboard or mouse.
+  By default, the nRF Desktop dongle connects to peripherals that are either keyboard or mouse.
 * :kconfig:option:`CONFIG_BT_SCAN_ADDRESS_CNT` is set to :kconfig:option:`CONFIG_BT_MAX_PAIRED`.
-  The dongle scans for all of the bonded peripherals.
+  The dongle scans for all bonded peripherals.
 * :kconfig:option:`CONFIG_BT_SCAN_CONN_ATTEMPTS_FILTER` is enabled.

 .. _nrf_desktop_ble_scan_scanning_not_started: